mardeyar/StatSense/.github/ISSUE_TEMPLATE/statsense-feature-request-form.md

 Enter a short description of what your requested feature..

 **Which platform would you like to see this on?
-(Android, iOS, Windows, etc)** A clear and concise description of any alternative solutions or features you've considered.
+(Android, iOS, Windows, etc)** Enter the platform here..

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here..